node-fetch/node-fetch/docs/v3-UPGRADE-GUIDE.md

 ## Request errors are now piped using `stream.pipeline`

-Since the v3.x required at least Node.js 10, we can utilise the new API.
+Since the v3.x requires at least Node.js 10, we can utilise the new API.

 ## Creating Request/Response objects with relative URLs is no longer supported